 A perk of a treadmill, versus outdoor running, is you're not committed to any particular distance; if you need to stop, you're already at home.

 Some models also come equipped with built-in coaching.
-You may not have a group to run with outside, but high-tech features on the Peloton treadmill, for example, give you access to live classes with an instructor and other runners.
+You may not have a group to run with outside, but high-tech features on some treadmills give you access to live classes with an instructor and other runners.
 You can also train for races with programs from training app Zwift, which connects via a fitness tracker to treadmills so you can run with others virtually.

 In addition, most of the treadmills you see today have motorized belts, which allow you to control the speed and incline, but there are also non-motorized ones, which you control manually by walking or running.